taw/etwng/unit_variant/README.txt

 It works with either Ruby or JRuby, on any operating system.

-For now only unpacking NTW files works.
+For now only unpacking works.
-Packing and S2TW support are coming soon.
+Packing is coming soon.